SrulyRosenblat/TalkAPP/README.md

 To create the backend we utilized various openai technologies such as ChatGPT, TTS and whisper, dart and alfred for the code as well as googles GCP for hosting and audio storage.

+### Features
+- Automatic transcription of users voice.
+- AI replies in audio and text.
+- Translation of all messeges to aid learning.

 ### mockup

 [figma mockup](https://www.figma.com/design/fYEbsNArHXvlWg8LGrmxHu/App-Mockup?node-id=0-1&t=w57Vp6wrly7ACVMv-1)